UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can I switch TDUs to get a better rate?

 No, you cannot switch TDUs.
-Your Transmission and Distribution Utility is determined by the physical location of your home.
-If you live in the Oncor service territory, you must pay Oncor delivery charges.
+Your Transmission and Distribution Utility is determined strictly by the physical location of your home.
+If you live in the designated Oncor service territory, you must pay Oncor delivery charges.

 Where can I find the official Oncor tariff rates?